ojbfive/OCI-Blog-Kubernetes/README.md

 In summary, we now have a fourth option from Oracle and NetFoundry which enables anyone to take advantage of fully private Kubernetes clusters without the same drawbacks as other solutions:

-* We can create automated and private connectivity in minutes from the to any other public/private (or devices and more) with very little training or specialized skills.
+* We can create automated and private connectivity in minutes from any device to any public/private cloud with very little training or specialized skills.
 * We create *Zero Trust private overlays* which can be highly granular, making OKE and its workloads invisible while having the reach and economics of public Internet.
 * We achieve cloud-based consumption in an economic model with automation to increase uptime and availability as well as reduce operational management costs.